ayodeletolu12/Darey.io-PBL/README.md

 ##### Create a new index.html for my website
 My new website is now active, but the web root /var/www/tolulopeinfotech is still empty.
 I will create an index.html file in that location so that I can test that the virtual host works as expected:
-_$ sudo echo "Hello LAMP STACK from hostname" > /var/www/tolulopeinfotech/index.html
+_$ sudo echo "Hello LAMP STACK from hostname" > /var/www/tolulopeinfotech/index.html check the browser and again, the Apache default page shouldn't be showing again.

+# STEP 5 — ENABLE PHP ON THE WEBSITE
+With the default DirectoryIndex settings on Apache, a file named index.html will always take precedence over an index.php file

+This is useful for setting up maintenance pages in PHP applications, by creating a temporary index.html file containing an informative message to visitors.
+Because this page will take precedence over the index.php page, it will then become the landing page for the application.
+Once maintenance is over, the index.html is renamed or removed from the document root, bringing back the regular application page.

+In case you want to change this behavior, you’ll need to edit the default configuration file **/etc/apache2/mods-enabled/dir.conf** file and change the order in which the index.php file is listed within the DirectoryIndex directive:
+This can be achieved from the etc/apache2/mods-enabled directory, edit the dir.conf

+_$ sudo vim /etc/apache2/mods-enabled/dir.conf
+You are simply going to change the precedence. index.php before index.html

+Reload the Apache for the config to take effect
+_$ sudo systemctl reload apache2

+Finally, I will create a PHP script to test that PHP is correctly installed and configured on my server.

+Now that I have a custom location to host your website’s files and folders, I will create a PHP test script to confirm that Apache is able to handle and process requests for PHP files.

+##### Step A Create a new file named index.php inside your custom web root folder: /var/www/tolulopeinfotech/index.php
+$ sudo vim /var/www/tolulopeinfotech/index.php
+This will open a blank file.
+Add the following text, which is valid PHP code, inside the file:
+<?php
+phpinfo();